 You get the picture.
 The San Diego 3 for 1 pass can save money.

 The answer is that it depends.
 If you have kids in tow and they’d like to immerse themselves in these parks and the beach (which is a very common San Diego family vacation strategy), San Diego 3 for 1 might be your best bet.
 If your child wants to also visit LEGOLAND, it usually makes sense to choose another pass that includes this theme park.

-If your itinerary involves these parks in addition to popular museums and tours, it’s likely that the Go San Diego Card will be more economical because it includes up to 34 other attractions.
+If your itinerary involves these parks in addition to popular museums and tours, it’s likely that the Go San Diego pass will be more economical because it includes up to 34 other attractions.
 You can also build your own pass.
-I have written a detailed post about the benefits of the Go San Diego Card.
+I have written a detailed post about the benefits of the Go San Diego pass.